 DESTINATIONSMexico: Playa del Carmen

 And just 40 minutes south from Cancun, the city of Playa del Carmen (population 150,000) sits near the middle of the Riviera, opposite the island of Cozumel.
 Calm, cool and collected, the vibe is assuredly unhurried.
 And whether you’re touring around, enjoying the water, hunting for souvenirs or just sitting in a chair, you’ll find great people, sublime scenery and amazing food.

+• Do a day trip.
 While sitting in a chair staring at the surf has it’s benefits, block off a day to rent a car for a drive to Tulum, and a visit to both the 13th-century ruins and the surrounding beaches.
 The only Mayan city built on a coastline, the Tulum pre-hispanic ruins are ringed by a limestone wall seven metres thick, with the prominent castle sitting at the top of the limestone bluffs.
 This is a very popular tourist site, so try to get there as close to opening time as possible (8 a.m.) to avoid the throngs and take advantage of the best sunlight of the day for your photos.

-It was SCUBA diving that helped put Playa del Carmen on the map.
+• Check out the reef.
+Scuba diving put Playa del Carmen on the map.
 It was just a sleepy little fishing town until a ferry service began from there to the island of Cozumel, one of the best places to dive in the world.
 The Great Mesoamerican Reef, which stretches 725 kilometres from Cancun south to the Bay Islands of Honduras, is the world’s second largest reef.
 It marks the spot for surveying 150 varieties of reef fish and 100 species of coral.